diogotcorreia/master-thesis/docs/content/ch02-background.typ

 == Python <bg:python>

-The *Python programming language* was created in 1991 by Guido van Rossum and has since seen immense adoption from the programming community, with more than 50% of the respondents of the 2024 Stack Overflow Survey having worked with it or wanting to @stack-overflow-survey-2024-most-popular.
+The *Python#footnote(link("https://www.python.org/")) programming language* was created in 1991 by Guido van Rossum and has since seen immense adoption from the programming community, with more than 50% of the respondents of the 2024 Stack Overflow Survey having worked with it or wanting to @stack-overflow-survey-2024-most-popular.
 It is used for many applications, such as scripting, web applications, machine learning, and much